Qualification routes including Solicitors Qualifying Exam (SQE) and Future Bar Training (FBT)

 If you plan to become a barrister in England and Wales, there are again two routes you can take:

-- Take a Qualifying Law Degree (QLD, usually 3 years), followed by the Bar Course Aptitude Test (BCAT), join an Inn of Court and then complete the Bar Professional Training Course (BPTC).
+- Take a Qualifying Law Degree (QLD, usually 3 years), followed by the Bar Course Aptitude Test (BCAT), join an Inn of Court and then complete the Bar Professional Training Course (BPTC) or equivalent.
 OR

 - You can take a degree in a subject other than law (usually 3 years), complete the Graduate Diploma in Law (GDL), join an Inn of Court and complete the Bar Professional Training Course (BPTC).